suneeta-mall/suneeta-mall.github.io/_posts/2019-12-22-Reproducible-ml-tensorflow.md

     from tfdeterminism import patch
     patch()
 ```
-which can then be used on top of ML algorithm/process code to generate 100% reproducible code.
+which can then be used on top of the ML algorithm/process code to generate a 100% reproducible code.

 ### Result

-What happens if we dont write reproducible ML?
+What happens if we don't write reproducible ML?
 What kind of difference we are really talking about?
-Last two column of figure 9 shows results obtained by model trained on exact same dataset, exactly same code with EXACTLY
+The last two columns of figure 9 show results obtained by a model trained on the exact same dataset, exactly the same code with EXACTLY
 one exception.
 The dropout layer used in the network were unseeded.
-Every other measures discussed above were taken into account.
+All other measures discussed above were taken into account.

 >![](/images/repro-ml-result.jpg)
 *Figure 9: Effect of just forgetting to set one seed amidst many*

-Looking at the result of first pet which is very simple case, we can see subtle difference in outcome of these two models.
-Second
-pet case is slightly complicated due to shadow and we can see obvious differences in the outcome.
+Looking at the result of the first pet which is a very simple case, we can see the subtle difference in the outcome of these two models.
+The second pet case is slightly complicated due to shadow and we can see obvious differences in the outcome.
 But what about the third case,
-this is very hard case for pre-trained frozen backbone model we are using  but we can see major differences in result from the two models.
+this is a very hard case for pre-trained frozen backbone model we are using but we can see major differences in result between the two models.

 If we were to use all the measures discussed above then 100% reproducible ML can be obatined.
 This is shown in the following 2 logs
 obtained by running the following: